sanand0/forms/README.md

     - `showif`: optional.
 A Javascript expression that defines when the entire section should be shown or hidden. e.g. `status != "Approved"`

 - `onsubmit`: a URL to send the user to once the form is submitted.
 This is typically a view
+- `actions`: optional.
+A list of actions to display along with the documents.
+Actions can have:
+    - `label`: required.
+The text to display for the action
+    - `url`: The link to visit when the action is clicked
 - `template`: optional.
 A template name to use from the application's template list.
 Defaults to `default`

 View objects